Sous vide

 sous vide stoofvlees

-Old-fashioned pulled pork from grandma.
-I have given it a twist here.
-First, I cook the tough and firm meat in the perfect way, namely sous vide.
-What you want is for the tasty piece of beef, which is also called sukade, to become buttery soft and juicy.
-And in addition, you want it to retain its deep beef flavor.
-The meat needs time to achieve this result.
-With this recipe you can make a buttery tender steak from a relatively cheap piece of meat.
+Grandma's old-fashioned pulled pork.
+I've added a twist.
+First, I cook the tough, firm meat perfectly, sous vide.
+You want the flavorful piece of beef, also known as brisket, to become buttery-soft and juicy.
+And you also want it to retain its deep beef flavor.
+The meat needs time to achieve this.
+With this recipe, you can turn a relatively inexpensive piece of meat into a buttery-tender steak.

-Note: At the cooking temperature of 58 °C, the sous vide stew meat will have a firm but tender texture.
-If you prefer a more stewed and tender texture, choose the cooking temperature of 65 °C or higher, towards 70 °C. Keep 24 hours cooking time for both temperatures.
+Note: At a cooking temperature of 58°C (137°F), the sous vide stew will have a firm yet tender texture.
+If you prefer a more tender, braised texture, choose a cooking temperature of 65°C (149°F) or higher, closer to 70°C (158°F).
+Allow 24 hours for both temperatures.

 Author Jorick